 - hot sauce , to taste

 Bloody Mary Cocktail Sauce

 - Whisk together cocktail sauce, vodka, Worcestershire sauce, and celery salt.
-Season to taste with hot sauce if you like your cocktail sauce spicier.
+Season to taste with hot sauce, if you like your cocktail sauce spicier, and cracked black pepper.
 Cover and refrigerate for at least 30 minutes for the flavors to meld.

 Make the Roasted Garlic Remoulade

 - Whisk together mayonnaise, mustard, lemon juice, Worcestershire sauce, capers, and chives.
 Add hot sauce to taste.
 Cover and refrigerate for at least 30 minutes for the flavors to meld.
 Serve chilled.

 - Preheat oven to 400 degrees F. Line a rimmed baking sheet with parchment or foil.

 - Toss shrimp with extra virgin olive oil and Maine seafood seasoning.
 Spread into a single layer on the pan and roast for 8-10 minutes, until pink and opaque.